Ed Sheeran performs new track 'Overpass Graffiti on NPR's Tiny Desk

 The singer-songwriter played the upcoming ‘=’ song as well as previous singles ‘Bad Habits’, ‘Visiting Hours’ and ‘Shivers’.
 Joined by a group of session musicians, he also offered up a choir-assisted cover of ‘Make It Rain’ by Foy Vance.

-“Hello Tiny Desk, I’m Ed Sheeran,” the musician said after the first track, adding that he’d “always wanted to” appear on the series.
+“Hello Tiny Desk, I’m Ed Sheeran,” he said after the first track, adding that he’d “always wanted to” appear on the series.
 “This is a wonderful band that are playing with me today; Adam Blackstone put this together.”

 Sheeran performed ‘Overpass Graffiti’ at an intimate Coventry show in August, where he also treated fans to a live airing of the forthcoming ‘First Times’.